 - Using a value other than the default 13 may cause problems when entering commands. - Whenever you change the setting take into account that the new value has no effect on the URC "^SHUT-DOWN".

 19.3 ATS4 Set response formatting character

-The ATS4 command determines the character generated by the TA for result code and information text.
+The ATS4 command determines the character generated by the TA for result code and information text, along with the ATS3 parameter .